pandas DataFrames

 Name: celltype, dtype: str

-It’s important to type the names of the columns/rows in the exact way that they are typed in the DataFrame; for instance if I had spelled celltype with a capital C, it would not have worked.
+It’s important to type the names of the columns/rows in the exact way that they are typed in the DataFrame; for instance if I had spelled celltype with a capital C, the line of code would not have worked.

 # Extract the first three samples for the Celltype column